A step-by-step DIY tutorial on how to make metal farmhouse style shelf brackets with a lip from a flat steel bar.

 STEP 2: DRILLING YOUR SCREW HOLES

-Each of these brackets you just made need a way to secure to the wall plus the shelf boards.
-So now you will be drilling 11/64″ holes into the metal.
+Each of these brackets you just made needs a way to secure to the wall plus the shelf boards.
+To do this, you will be drilling 11/64″ holes into the metal.

 You will drill two holes for where each board will sit and three holes for along the wall.
 There will be a total of seven drill holes per bracket.

-To create these drill holes, take a strap 2×4 board and two clamps.
+To create these drill holes, take a scrap 2×4 board and two clamps.
 Place the 2×4 board on the edge of a table.
-Then place on side of the bracket onto the 2×4.
+Then, place the side of the bracket onto the 2×4.

-TIP: You can do this for both bracket pair at the same time, this way your drill holes will be very similar.
+TIP: You can do this for both bracket pairs at the same time; this way your drill holes will be very similar.

 TIP: You will want a drill hole about 2 to 2-1/2″ from each bend.

 Take a 11/64″ metal drill bit and drill the metal at each marked location.